Cosmin2002Trusca/mildew-detector/README.md

 ### Render

 * The App live link is: [https://mildew-detector-54t8.onrender.com](https://mildew-detector-54t8.onrender.com)
-* The project was deployed to Heroku using the following steps.
+* The project was deployed to Render using the following steps.

 1. Log in to Render and create an App
 2. Connect you app to Git Hub